-Apart from the frosty, unfriendly, rude, and unhelpful reception staff, there is no breakfast, bottled water, wi-fi, or communal PC, as advertised on Agoda, when booking.
-What this Guest House did provide is noisy run-down accommodation with mouldy walls in the room and also in the bathroom.
-We shared the room with many ants that trailed along the mattress and up across the wall and room.
-The air conditioning did not work either.
-Although I did try to change rooms, the curt staff member treated me as if I was someone dragged up from the black lagoon, and so, we were stuck in this pre-paid room.
+Apart from the frosty, unfriendly, rude, and unhelpful reception staff, there is no breakfast, bottled water, wi-fi, or communal PC, as advertised on Agoda when booking.
+What this guest house does provide is noisy run-down accommodation with mouldy walls in the room and also in the bathroom.
+And, sharing the room with an army of ants that trails along the mattress and up across the wall and room.

 The guest house is about 4 kilometres from the city centre (K2,500 on a bike taxi).
 The taxi prices quoted here are for 2 people, although I’m not sure that the taxi would halve the price for a one-person fare.

 Believe it or not, I like to find positives in every situation.
 So, these are the only positives I can think of for this guest house:

 - The location is about 300 metres to the train station and about 900 metres (K1,000) to the bus station